archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 * **Computational support** including storage and computational; and
 * **Funding** of $11,500 CAD in to support project work.

-It is expected that all teams will **prepare a journal-length article submission** as part of this project, which will be developed throughout the term and workshopped at the closing May 2022 event at the Internet Archive.
+It is expected that all teams will **prepare a journal-length article submission** as part of this project, which will be developed throughout the term and workshopped at the closing event at the Internet Archive.

 ## The Cohorts